zincbase/zincdb/docs/Technical overview.md

 * Web applications that require per-user storage, either local-only, or in the cloud (one remote datastore per user).
 * Web applications that provide online collaboration between multiple concurrent participants (one datastore per group).
+* A distributed embedded server-side-only database with eventual consistency (one or more datastore per server cluster).
-* Single-page web sites, which may be dynamically generated and updated according to raw data cached locally and/or fetched from a remote server (one or several datastores for the whole website).
+* Single-page web sites, which may be dynamically generated and updated with data cached locally and/or fetched from a remote server (one or several datastores for the whole website).
 This may include binary data like images or raw resources.
 * Browser extensions that require synchronization of data.
 * Desktop or mobile applications developed in frameworks like electron, nw.js, UWP or Apache Cordova.
 * Web-based enterprise applications.
 * IoT and embedded applications, especially ones requiring real-time tracking and monitoring (one or several datastores per device).
-* Caching of database query result sets or other types of structured data.
+* Server or client-side caching of database query result sets or other types of structured data.
-* A distributed server-side-only database.

 ## Use cases (server only)